 Are six packs built in the kitchen or the gym?
 The truth is it's both.
-Getting shredded requires a combination of building muscle and losing fat, so depending where you are in your fitness journey, this can take a while to find the right workouts and nutrition.
+Getting shredded requires a combination of building muscle and losing fat, so depending on where you are in your fitness journey, this can take a while to find the right workouts and nutrition.

 There is no quick fix for getting defined abs; you cannot spot-reduce fat or out-train a crappy diet.
 And there are no magic supplements or specific diets that change this.
 Achieving a shredded look requires some serious hard work, time, and dedication.
 However, getting there doesn't have to be complicated.